helidon-io/helidon/examples/README.md

 part of your `git commit`.

 ### Pipline build verification of `README.adoc`
-Each pipeline build runs `mvn sitegen::preprocess-adoc` again and compares that output with the content of `README.adoc` and fails if they differ.
+Each pipeline build runs `mvn sitegen:preprocess-adoc` again and compares that output with the content of `README.adoc` and fails if they differ.
 This makes sure that you have preprocessed and committed `README.adoc` if you change it or any of the included content.